wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapp-custom-serializers.md

 /**
  * This is the custom serializer that will automatically loaded into the serialization
- * framework when the CorDapp JAR is scanned at runtime.
+ * framework when the CorDapp .jar is scanned at runtime.
  */
 public class ExampleSerializer implements SerializationCustomSerializer<Example, ExampleProxy> {